A Wall St. Legend Leaves Us with Timeless Lessons

 Larry McCarthy 1964-2013

-Wall St. lost a legend five years ago this week.
-Over the last two decades, Larry McCarthy was probably most respected junk bond trader, a man with fearless resolve.
+We lost a legend five years ago this week.
+Over the last two decades, Larry McCarthy was probably the most respected junk bond trader on Wall St., a man with fearless resolve.
 He was one of a kind and touched so many people in positive ways.
 The only thing that outshined Larry’s inspiration to others was found in his generosity.

 Stories of Larry’s passing have been widely read.
 Over the last week, his profile was the most viewed globally across the Bloomberg terminal.
 He will be missed by many, the man left a mark.